onetwothr1/AlphaZero_Gomoku_Renju_Rule/README.md

 Although these actions significantly improved the agent's defense, there were cases where the agent focused more on defense than offense.
 To solve this, I extended the first action also to winning scenarios.
 These modifications quickly improved the agent's offensive-defensive balance without a large number of self-play games and extensive training time.

-You can find the specific algorithm in the select_move() method within the alphazero_agent.py file.
+You can find the detailed algorithm in the select_move() method within the alphazero_agent.py file.